 The construction only took four weeks to finish, and on August 22, the new Fox debuted.
 It was in an Old English style, measured 110 by 128 feet, with a 20 ft. lobby and an 18 ft. promenade.
 The dance floor itself measured 60 by 80 feet.
 Its decor topped that of the old Fox and was set up for sophisticated entertainment.
 It had room for an orchestra and an area for refreshments.
 The new Fox was colorful and grand, the ceiling was even covered with about 1000 yards of turquoise satin.
 The lighting was set up with a dimmer so that the lighting could be change the ambiance.
 However, most important, the new Fox was made from cinder blocks that made it far more fireproof then its predecessor.

 Even with all of its new upgrades the new Fox couldn’t carry on the success that the old Fox achieved.
 There were probably a variety of things to blame.
 Most likely the biggest culprit was the Great Depression.
-Over time the Fox closed and the Just-For-Fun Roller Rink took over the building.
+In the mid-1940s, the Fox closed and the Just-For-Fun Roller Rink took over the building.
 The town of McHenry should be proud of the way it rallied around the destruction of the Fox as a community and stood up against such crimes in the future.
 In spite of the fact that the New Fox wasn’t as successful, Clarence Neisen was able to pull together the ashes of his destroyed business in a very respectable amount of time and with a improved structure at that.